J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - Rotation has variables $\theta$ and $\phi$
 	- Example: rigid rotor

-- Assume vibration and rotation are independent
+- Assume vibration and rotation are independent (A form of the _Born-Oppenheimer approximation_)
 	- Good approximation for low energy levels
 - The Hamiltonian can be written as $\Ham=\Ham_{vib}+\Ham_{rot}$
 - As the two Hamiltonians have different degrees of freedom, the _wave function is separable_ into $\psi_{vib}$ and $\psi_{rot}$